 9c.
-As from 1 January 2025, crypto-asset service9c.
-Crypto-asset providers shall not provide services related in any way, shape, or form to crypto-assets that are based or rely on environmentally unsustainable consensus mechanisms as defineddo not meet the environmental sustainability criteria in accordance with Article 3, unless operated at small scale, as defined in Article 33a.
-In particular, they shall not facilitate the purchase or trading of such crypto-assets and shall not offer eustody services for such crypto-assets; -
+Crypto-asset providers shall not provide services related in any way, shape, or form to cryptoassets that do not meet the environmental sustainability criteria in accordance with Article 3a.
+In particular, they shall not facilitate the purchase or trading of such crypto-assets and shall not offer custody services for such crypto-assets.